-This easy broccoli cheese soup recipe was originally published back in 2016.
+This easy broccoli cheese soup recipe was originally published back in 2016 and updated in July 2019.
 But, I have since changed the post so much.
 I’ve added plenty of tips to help you make the best broccoli cheese soup ever, plus I’ve taken new pictures.
 Since it has also been possibly the most popular recipe I’ve ever made, I’m sharing it again today.

 Simple Broccoli and Cheese Soup

 This easy, creamy low carb broccoli cheese soup is probably the easiest recipe you’ll find.
 It’s also gluten-free, healthy, and can be vegetarian by substituting vegetable broth for the chicken broth.
 I’ve even made it with bone broth before to incorporate the benefits of that.

 You’ll love that it takes just twenty minutes to prepare, so you can totally throw it together at the last minute on a busy weeknight.
 It’s also an excellent choice as a starter for guests coming over without spending a lot of extra time.

 It requires just a few (five!) simple ingredients.
 Best of all, they are so common that, chances are, you have most of them on hand.

 Yep, broccoli and cheese soup with only five ingredients.
 Are you intrigued?
 All you need is: